tazama-lf/Full-Stack-Docker-Tazama/README.md

 Populate `.env` GH_TOKEN variable with github token that has read access to public packages

 # RECOMMENDED USAGE
-Start the following services first from the directory where docker-compose.yaml is located `docker compose up -d arango redis nats`
+Start the following services first from the directory where docker-compose.yaml is located
+`docker compose up -d arango redis nats`
-Wait till all running and arango migration scripts are done before going to the next command
+Wait till all running and arango migration scripts are done then run
-then run
+(Arango will output 'it's ready for business' in docker logs when you can proceed)
 `docker compose up -d tms cadp crsp tadp tp rule-901`

 # TROUBLESHOOTING TIPS